Semaglutide for weight loss

 Semaglutide is a type of medication called a glucagon-like peptide-1 (GLP-1) receptor agonist.
 It can help you manage your weight by reducing your appetite and increasing the time it takes for food to be emptied from your stomach, so you feel fuller for longer.

-Semaglutide for weight loss is found under the brand name Wegovy, which is an injectable weight loss pen.
+Semaglutide for weight loss is found under the brand name Wegovy, which is available in the form of an injectable weight loss pen, and a tablet.
 It can be prescribed as part of a weight loss programme by a doctor and is available through our weight loss service.

 What is semaglutide?

 Semaglutide is an active ingredient that belongs to a medication group called GLP-1 receptor agonists.
 It was originally used as a type 2 diabetes treatment as it can help regulate blood sugar in people with type 2 diabetes.
-It was found to aid with weight loss too, and so the product Wegovy was licensed, which is semaglutide for weight loss.
+It was found to aid with weight loss too, and so the product Wegovy was licensed in the UK, which is semaglutide for weight loss.

 What is semaglutide used for?